-Step 3: Create template from the downloaded document
+Step 3: Create a template from the downloaded document

 Step 4: Automate web crawling and scrape more pages

 Sometimes, the data you need is spanned across several pages.
 That can be the case, for instance, if you have a large paginated table.
-In that case you can automatically move from one page to the other using "Linked Document" fields.
+In that case, you can automatically move from one page to the other using the "Linked Document" fields.

 A "Linked Document" field is a field that captures a URL and will then automatically download that URL as a new document in Parseur.